edinburgh-rbm/mois-examples/metrics/notes.md

 coordinate system that stretches in the $x$ direction, assigns a bigger number to that component, the metric tensor has to compensate and assign a smaller number to the bit of the length sum that comes from the corresponding components in the transformed vector.
+So we call it contravariant.

 A historical note is that this mathematics came to physics with general relativity.
 Special relativity can be worked out with high